-The study area consisted of both native and exotic vegetation, with a total of 0.575 hectares of native vegetation mapped across the study area (including the access point at Meningoort Road), and of that, 0.019 hectares is proposed to be removed to facilitate vehicle access into and within the development footprint.
+The study area consisted of both native and exotic vegetation, with a total of 0.575 hectares of native vegetation mapped across the study area (including the access point at Meningoort Road).
+All native vegetation will be retained.
 No species listed under the EPBC Act or FFG Act are considered likely to occur within the study area, and the study area is not considered to contain significant habitat corridors for fauna species.
-Therefore the construction of the Proposal, inclusive of security fencing (see the 'Site Plan') is unlikely to impede the movement of any fauna.
+Therefore, the construction of the Proposal, inclusive of security fencing (see the 'Site Plan') is unlikely to impede the movement of any fauna.
 Overtime the additional vegetation screens, to be located around the periphery of the Proposal, are likely to contribute to increased wildlife habitat corridors, compared to existing conditions.